Bud Rot in Weed: What It is and How to Avoid It

 Is it Safe to Use Cannabis After Salvaging?

-If you've used any of the above methods to salvage bud rot in weed, always ensure that the final product is safe for consumption.
+If you've used any of the above methods to salvage bud rot in weed, always ensure the final product is safe for consumption.
 While cannabis doesn’t expire in the traditional sense, its potency and quality can degrade over time.
-Cannabis is susceptible to changes in aroma, texture, taste, and even the development of mold, especially if not stored properly.
+Cannabis is susceptible to changes in aroma, texture, taste, and even mold development, especially if not stored properly.

 Cultivating Cannabis Against the Odds